-Cardiogenic shock is a state where the heart has been damaged to the point where it is unable to supply enough blood to the organs of the body.
-As a result of the failure of the heart to pump enough nutrients to the body, blood pressure begins to fall and organs may begin to fail.
+Cardiogenic shock occurs when the heart has been damaged so much that it is unable to supply enough blood to the vital organs of the body.
+As a result of the failure of the heart to pump enough nutrients to the body, blood pressure falls and organs may begin to fail.

-While very rare, cardiogenic shock is a serious medical emergency.
-According to the National Institutes of Health, in the past, almost no one survived cardiogenic shock.
-These days, over 50 percent survive, due to improved treatments and quicker recognition of symptoms.
+Cardiogenic shock is uncommon, but when it does occur, it’s a serious medical emergency.
+According to the National Institutes of Health, almost no one survived cardiogenic shock in the past.
+Today, more than 50 percent of people who experience cardiogenic shock survive.
+This is due to improved treatments and quicker recognition of symptoms.

 Cardiogenic shock is most commonly the result of a heart attack.
-During a heart attack, the flow of blood through the arteries supplying the heart is restricted or blocked completely.
-This can lead to cardiogenic shock.
+During a heart attack, the flow of blood through the arteries is restricted or blocked completely.
+This restriction can lead to cardiogenic shock.

-Other conditions that may cause cardiogenic shock are:
+Other conditions that may cause cardiogenic shock include:

 - pulmonary embolism (sudden blockage of an artery in the lung)